12 FEB. 2019

 In 2013, the National Palace Museum in Taiwan sold a decorative tape with a cute miniature mascot of the Chinese Emperor.
 It became an instant hit and was sold out within a month.
 This inspired Beijing’s Palace Museum to follow suit.
 Within that same year, it introduced new lines of peripheral products including notebooks, paintings and bags that featured Chinese historical figures in unexpected “cute” poses.
 More conservative Chinese art-inspired products such as silk pajamas, kitchenware and lipsticks were also launched and sold in limited quantities.

-Besides of a great product line, the Museum made the ingenious move to open an official store on Taobao, making the merchandise available to everyone through the e-commerce platform.
+Besides of a great product line, the Museum made the ingenious move to open an official store on Taobao, making the merchandise available nationwide through the e-commerce platform.
 This transformed the occasion in which these products are used.
-From niche souvenirs that are previously only available on-premise, the products have now expanded to a wide selection of products that can be used in your personal daily life.
-Instead of being niche gift store, the Palace Museum has now turned itself into a mainstream online lifestyle products brand.
+From niche souvenirs with limited functionality that were previously only available on-premise, the peripheral products have now expanded to a wide selection of lifestyle products that can be used in day-to-day life.
+Instead of being a typical museum gift store, the Palace Museum has now turned itself into a mainstream online lifestyle products brand.

 The Palace Museum’s official online store on e-commerce platform Taobao.
 The store sells an assortment of lifestyle products as well as other small gifts.